BroadbandForum/obudpst/README.md

 If it indicates success it will build a Test Activation request with all the test parameters it desires such as the direction, the duration, etc. It will then send the Test Activation request to the UDP port number the server communicated in the Setup response.
+And if the client receives the Null request sent by the server, which is not guaranteed given its own NAT/PAT processing, it can simply be discarded.

 **Test Activation request**

-After the server receives the Test Activation request on the new connection, it can choose to accept, ignore or modify any of the test parameters.
+After the server receives the Test Activation request on the new connection, it can choose to accept, ignore, or modify any of the test parameters.
 When the Test Activation response is sent back, it will include all the test parameters again to make the client aware of any changes.
 If an upstream test is being requested, the transmission parameters from the appropriate row of the sending